QUESTIONS ABOUT ADDICTION

 What happens after treatment?

 Recovery takes time.
 Our continuing care (Aftercare) groups offer support for your first two years of recovery.
-Groups are held weekly at Mountain Vista Farm and in two other locations in the Bay Area.
+Groups are held weekly at Mountain Vista Farm and in three other locations in the Bay Area.

 I already tried rehab and it didn't work!
 Why should I try again?